monsoonmaelstrom/book2/book2.md

 ----

-It’s just after noon, almost exactly forty-eight hours later, that we anchor in a protected cove, and a dinghy begins rowing to shore.
+It’s a bit after noon, almost exactly forty-eight hours later, that we anchor in a protected cove, and a dinghy begins rowing to shore.
 Lewis knows what he’s about.
 I’ll give him that.

 I wait, staring over the port railing, waiting for chaos incarnate to appear.
 Alex and Liam stand next to me, and the look Alex wears is as grim as my own.
 Liam has no idea what’s coming.

 Davy isn’t on the deck.
 He started drinking at breakfast and I don’t think he’s stopped since.
 Last I checked, Gavin and Henry were keeping him company.
 Probably still are.

 I sigh.
 At least with my mother, you know what you’re in for.
 It’s all bad, but you know that, and you’re prepared for it.
 Christine Iverson is an entirely different kind of nightmare.
 She can be great.
 She can make you think you’re the most important person in the world—that the sun rises and sets with you.
 And then she can be terrible.
-Maybe she’ll just seem to forget you exist at all.
+Maybe she’ll merely seem to forget you exist at all.
 Or maybe she’ll actively work to undermine you and cut you down.
 Or maybe she’ll abandon you entirely, and leave you at the mercy of someone who would just as soon kill you as feed you.
 And maybe she’ll show back up in a month, or a year, or a decade.
 Or maybe not.
 If she does reappear, maybe you’ll be the most interesting thing in the world to her again for a few days.
 Or maybe it’ll be like you’ve never met before.

 It’s almost worse, because when things are good, you can almost love her.
 At least until you learn better.
 And I think Davy’s still trying to figure out exactly how long it takes to learn better.